kaiwetlesen/mpasswd/mctp-protocol-descr.md

 status codes required for full functionality.

 ## Protocol Description
-MCTP is an application layer protocol that facilitates delivery of new credentials from a sanctioned control system to a target system. is similar to SMTP with a set of fixed commands and codes to direct the protocol flow.
+MCTP is a thin application layer protocol that facilitates delivery of new credentials from a sanctioned control system to a target system.
+It is similar to SMTP with a set of fixed commands and codes to direct the protocol flow.
 It is designed to run atop any secured and authenticated transport protocol such as TLS or SSH.